matt-chung/mansonella/README.md

 ### Assemble Mansonella mitochondrial genome using short read FASTQs with NOVOPlasty

-The reads for P359_3 are no longer on our file system.
+Not enough coverage for mitochondrial assembly from T7_2 and P359_3

 ##### Input Sets:
 ```{bash, eval = F}